Skip to main content

 How much is a Match Premium subscription?

 For most users, Match separates its Premium subscription tiers into Bronze, Silver, and Platinum.
-Your term options are three, six, and 12 months.
+Your term options for each are three, six, and 12 months.
 By default, you owe the total amount for your subscription at the time of purchase, but there’s a Buy Now Pay Later option that lets you pay in four installments.
-Again, we’ve included monthly cost breakdowns in the chart below.

 BronzeSilverPlatinum